Shashikant86/vagrant-ansible-appium/README.md

 # Appium development ENV Installtion with Vagrant and Ansible

-Vagrant-ansible-hive will install BBC Hive CI to vagrant boxes provisioned with ansible and shell.
+Vagrant-ansible-hive will install Appium with android in the vagrant boxes provisioned with ansible and shell.

 ## Requirement